-Do you want to divide your posts into tabs to save space and make it easier for users to find what they’re looking for?
+One of our readers recently asked us how to divide posts into tabs to save space and make it easier for users to find what they’re looking for.

-In this article, we will show you how to add tabbed content to WordPress posts and pages.
+In this article, we’ll show you how to add tabbed content to your WordPress posts and pages, ensuring your visitors can easily find what they need.

 When Should You Use Tabbed Content in WordPress?